shivani2194/Technical-Test-Scenario/README.md

 Install Node and NPM on your machine

-In Technical-Test directory open terminal- run "npm init"
+In Technical-Test directory open terminal- run "npm init" and run "npm install node"

-Then run "npm run cypress:open"
+Run Cypress by typing "npm run test"

 Cypress UI should pop up and then click on "Run all spec"